Healthcare System Information for Expatriates in Germany

 • Private Krankenversicherung (private insurance)

 Those who earn up to approx €60,750 per year have to register with one of the Gesetzliche Krankenkasse (public health funds).
 The premium they pay for Gesetzliche Krankenversicherung is deducted from their monthly salary.
-These plans do not cover the eye and dental care and other specialized services, which can be obtained through supplementary private health insurance.
+GKV provides coverage for dental care (e.g., conventional treatments and fixed subsidies for dentures) and also optical appliances (glasses/contact lenses) in outlined clinical scenarios (e.g., for children, severe visual disability in adults).
 Those who earn more than €60,750 or are self-employed, public officers or students, can opt for a private health fund.
 Services covered under Private Krankenversicherung can vary for every insurance company.
-One can’t opt for both public and private insurance at the same time.
+GKV and PKV do not provide complete insurance simultaneously; however, private supplementary insurance alongside GKV is common and permitted.

 How the German Healthcare System Works for Expats

-A few private health insurance companies may sell insurance to expats only if the latter has been living in Germany for at least 2 years.
+Your qualifying criteria for PKV are primarily decided by your employment status and income (e.g., higher than JAEG for employees), or whether you are self-employed/civil servant/student.
+There is no general 2-year residency requirement.
 Beyond that period, health insurance benefits stay the same for expats who are either relocating to Germany or have a work contract of more than a year.

 Under statutory insurance, expats & global nomads in Germany can choose a doctor themselves.
 A major benefit of statutory insurance plans is that all dependent family members are covered under this plan.
 Benefits under private insurance can vary based upon the plan and insurance company you choose.
 Expats wanting better facilities and privileges can opt for a higher premium plan.

 Germany has introduced stricter health insurance regulations that need to be complied with and an international health insurance plan may not fulfil the current statutory requirements.
-It is advisable to seek advice regarding this as it is very much dependent on your legal and family status, age, income, job prospects and intended duration of stay in Germany as to whether a you should take out German national health insurance or German private insurance.
+It is advisable to seek advice regarding this as it is very much dependent on your legal and family status, age, income, job prospects and intended duration of stay in Germany as to whether you should take out German national health insurance or German private insurance.
 Only if you have a special status (e.g. when seconded to Germany by a company for a limited time) is it possible to avoid signing up for a German health insurance plan.
 We do have some members who take out our international health insurance plan as a top-up to their German national insurance or German private insurance.
+This is especially relevant for health insurance in Germany for non-EU citizens, as requirements can widely differ according to visa category and duration of stay.
+This is why advisories on healthcare for expats in Germany recommend consulting both private and authorized providers before finalizing the next steps.

 Pharmacies in Germany for Expatriates

 Pharmacies (or Apotheken) in Germany can be identified by a large ‘A’ sign in red.
-As per law, only a qualified pharmacist can own these pharmacies, and run no more than three branches across the country.
-This is why there are no large drugstore chains in Germany.
+By law (Apothekengesetz), an authorized pharmacist may operate one principal pharmacy along with up to three subsidiary pharmacies.
 These pharmacists can also recommend non-prescriptive drugs when needed.
 Expats will have no problem accessing the medications they require in Germany.

 Emergency Medical Care in Germany

-Expats can seek emergency healthcare services in German by dialing 115 and is referred to as Rettungsdienst (Rescue Service).
+Dial 112 for any emergency medical assistance (Germany’s EU emergency number).
+For non-emergent critical care/ outside of business hours, dial 116117.
 Most of the hospitals across Germany have their Accident and Emergency units open 24/7, except for a few.

 Best Private International Medical Insurance for Expats in Germany